-Position Responsibility Departmental Managers Departmental Managers are responsible for implementation of the EMS relevant to their areas.
-Report to Mine Manager.
+Position Responsibility Mine Manager The Mine Manager, as defined in the Mines Act , has overall responsibility for mine operations, including the health and safety of workers and the public, Environmental Management System (EMS) implementation, overall environmental performance and protection, and permit compliance.
+The Mine Manager may delegate their responsibilities to qualified personnel.
+Reports to the GM.
+Construction Manager (CM) The CM is accountable for ensuring environmental and regulatory commitments/ and obligations are being met during the Construction phase.
+Reports to the GM.
+Environment Manager (EM) The EM is responsible for the day-to-day management of the Project's environmental programs and compliance with environmental permits, updating EMS and Management Plans.
+The EM or designate will be responsible for reporting non-compliance to the CM, and Engineering, Procurement and Construction Management (EPCM) contractor, other contractors, the Company and regulatory agencies, where required.
+The EM informs the Environmental Monitors of current site conditions that may influence monitoring programs.
+Supports the CM and reports to the Mine Manager.
+Departmental Managers Departmental Managers are responsible for implementation of the EMS relevant to their areas.
+Report to the Mine Manager.
 Indigenous Relations Manager Indigenous Relations Manager is responsible for Indigenous engagement throughout the life of mine.
 Also responsible for day-to-day management and communications with Indigenous groups.
-Reports to VP Environment & Social Responsibility.
+Reports to the VP Environment & Social Responsibility.
 Community Relations Advisor Community Relations Advisor is responsible for managing the Community Liaison Committee and Community Feedback Mechanism.
-Reports to Indigenous Relations Manager.
-Environmental Monitors Environmental Monitors (includes Environmental Specialists and Technicians) are responsible for tracking and reporting on environmental permit obligations through field-based monitoring programs.
-Report to EM.
-Aboriginal Monitors Aboriginal Monitors are required under EAC condition 17 and will be responsible for monitoring for potential effects from the Project on the Indigenous interests.
-Indigenous Monitors will be involved in the adaptive management and follow-up monitoring programs.
-Report to EM.
+Reports to the Indigenous Relations Manager.
+Environmental Monitors Environmental Monitors (Environmental Specialists and Technicians, including CPESC) are responsible for tracking and reporting on environmental permit obligations through field-based monitoring programs.
+Report to the EM.
+Aboriginal Monitors Aboriginal Monitors are required under EAC #M19-01 Condition 17 and will be responsible for monitoring for potential effects from the Project on the Indigenous interests.
+Aboriginal Monitors will be involved in the adaptive management and follow-up monitoring programs.
+Report to the EM.
 Employees and Contractors Employees are responsible for being aware of permit requirements specific to their roles and responsibilities.
 Report to Departmental Managers.
-Qualified Professional and Qualified Persons Qualified professionals and qualified persons will be retained to review objectives and conduct various aspects of environmental and social monitoring as specified in EMPs and social MPs.
+Qualified Professional and Qualified Persons Qualified professionals (an individual registered with the appropriate professional organization in BC) and qualified persons will be retained to review objectives and conduct various aspects of environmental and social monitoring as specified in Environmental and Social Management Plans.

-BW Gold will employ a qualified person as an EM who will ensure that the EMS requirements are established, implemented and maintained, and that environmental performance is reported to management for review and action.
+BW Gold will employ a qualified person as an EM who will verify that the EMS requirements are established, implemented and maintained, and that environmental performance is reported to management for review and action.
 The EM is responsible for retaining the services of qualified persons or qualified professionals with specific scientific or engineering expertise to provide direction and management advice in their areas of specialization.
-The EM will be supported by a staff of Environmental Monitors that will include Environmental Specialists and Technicians and by a consulting team of subject matter experts in the fields of environmental science and engineering.
+The EM will be supported by Environmental Monitors that will include Environmental Specialists and Technicians and by a consulting team of subject matter experts in the fields of environmental science and engineering.